How is shipping affected by the Corona virus?

 For example, DHL offers all recipients to sign on their own paper with their own pen - the driver then takes a picture of it.

-DSV closed its terminals in Sweden for pick-up and drop-off as of March 23 and forward - Deliveries take place as normal.
+Companys may closed its terminals in Sweden for pick-up and drop-off as needed to keep staff safe and with minimum contact

 Notice! - Show consideration for drivers, they know what rules currently apply to their deliverys, keep a distance to each other and wash hands continuously.